PeerStackLabs/novic/GOOGLE_SETUP_GUIDE.md

 # Google Form & Sheets Configuration Guide

-This guide will help you set up the Google Form and Google Sheets integration for the KMEC Donation Platform.
+This guide will help you set up the Google Form and Google Sheets integration for the Novic Foundation Platform.

 ## Part 1: Google Cloud Console Setup